Board of Directors

 As a life-long entrepreneur, advisor to and investor in entrepreneurial ventures, Rokop has a passion for creating new businesses and helping others succeed.
 Rokop is past President & CEO of nLake Technology Partners, a management, business development, and technology commercialization group specializing in nanotechnology.
 He has more than 20 years of successful entrepreneurial experience in engineering, manufacturing, sales, marketing, and international operations.
 His career spans the iron and steel industries, manufacturing, consulting and the Internet.

-James Robinson serves as the Director for Strategy, Innovation, and Evaluation at Rotary International.
-He is responsible for developing and implementing global membership, fundraising and grant making strategies; evaluating the global impact of Rotary clubs; and facilitating change management.
+James Robinson is CEO of Septentrion Studios, a design-thinking consulting firm.
+He is also a Realtor and real estate investor with Septentrion Properties, helping international clients invest in Chicago real estate.
+James previously served as the Director for Strategy, Innovation, and Evaluation at Rotary International where he was responsible for developing and implementing global membership, fundraising and grant making strategies; evaluating the global impact of Rotary clubs; and facilitating change management.
 Prior to this role, James launched The Rotary Foundation’s new grant making model called the Future Vision plan, which was a 2013 Edison Award winner for social innovation.
 He has a BA in international relations from Michigan State University and an MPA in nonprofit leadership from Grand Valley State University.
 James enjoys opportunities exploring the arts and culture scene in more than 40 countries he has visited.
 He has an active interest in art therapy programs, meditation, sound therapy and Jungian Psychology, as well as composing electronic music.

 Ian McCutcheon, a native of Chicago, is now a custom letterpress printer and owner Squanto Press, LLC, on West Chicago Avenue.
 He comes to printing after 20 years of institutional and residential architecture in Chicago and in Europe.
 Ian works and lives in Chicago and spends an increasing portion of his time in West Illinois where he and his family have built a traditional post & beam timber barn residence and greenhouse outbuildings for organic farming.
 He is involved with local conservation foundations in West Illinois and is also a Trustee for the Illinois Chapter of The Nature Conservancy.
 Ian has long been involved with Chicago concert choir organizations and continues his regular trumpet studies with Fulcrum Point Artistic Director, Stephen Burns.